lagercat/genetic_stocks/README.md

 will default to **misc_csv/data.csv**.

 ## Authors and acknowledgment
-This project is the result of 3 weeks of (hard) work done by: Alex Usher, Euan Scott-Watson, Sebastian Males and Rob Barr.
+The full project is the result of 3 weeks of (hard) work done by: Alex Usher, Euan Scott-Watson, Sebastian Males and Rob Barr.
 We **do not** claim authorship of the test library which was written by [Duncan White](https://www.doc.ic.ac.uk/~dcw/).
 We hope you will enjoy our effort.